vhs/isvhsopen-Chrome-Extension/README.md

 ![Browser Notification Example](./NotificationExample.png)

+## Installation
+This extension is not in the Chrome Web Store yet, I plan to submit it after a period of public beta testing.
+If you'd like to install it in the mean time:

-To use this extension in developer mode, go to chrome://extensions/, check the Developer Mode checkbox in the top right, and drag the ```isvhsopen``` extension folder onto the window.
-I plan to submit it to the Chrome Web Store after a period of public feedback and beta testing.
+Download this repository as a zip and extract it or clone the repository with git. then go to chrome://extensions/, check the Developer Mode checkbox in the top right, and drag the ```isvhsopen``` extension folder from your copy of the repository onto the window.